 - Can take advantage of interest rate hikes while reinvesting

-- Those who do not have a sizeable corpus can also start investing with a smaller amount without waiting around to first collect a chunk and then invest
+- Those who do not have a sizeable corpus can also start investing with a smaller amount.

 Here is an example to break it down even further.
 So instead of investing say Rs.
 5,00,000 in a fixed deposit you can plan and divide the principal amount into 3 separate FDs.
-The tenors will be different for all FDs.
-1 year, 1 year, 3 years or 2 years, 1 year, 2 years, etc. based on liquidity requirements.
+The tenure will be different for all FDs.
+1 year, 1 year, 3 years, or 2 years, 1 year, 2 years, etc. based on liquidity requirements.

 3. Loan against FD